Parasite SEO Platform Map 2026: 80+ Properties Ranked by Real Utility

 OK.ru — DA 95 (dofollow) — Russian social network, globally indexed, active user base.
 Dofollow links from a DA 95 domain are meaningful — and the platform is underused by Western SEOs precisely because most Western guides don't include it.

-These aren't traditional parasite plays.
-They're publishing infrastructure with native audiences, on-chain monetization, and credibility signals that Web2 platforms can't replicate.
+Mirror.xyz, Paragraph.xyz, Steemit, and Farcaster aren't traditional parasite plays — they're publishing infrastructure with native crypto audiences, on-chain monetization, and credibility signals that Medium or LinkedIn can't replicate for a DeFi or protocol-research audience.

 The standard for decentralized publishing.
 Articles live on Arweave — permanent, uncensorable, immutable.
 Content can be minted as NFTs, supports crowdfunding via token splits, and is the default medium for serious long-form content in the DeFi and NFT communities: protocol documentation, investment theses, governance proposals, research reports.